 Consider the scatterplot below of the height (in cm) vs. age (in months) of children in Kalama, Egypt.

-Find an equation of a line in y-k = a(x-h) form that models the scatterplot below. y – 80 = 0.65(x – 24)
+Find an equation of a line in form that models the scatterplot below.
+Remember, this answer is a sample: y – 80 = 0.65(x – 24)

 Write a complete sentence that gives the meaning of the slope, a, in the context of the data set.
-Slope: The slope of the linear model is 0.65; so, according to this linear model, we would expect an average increase of about 0.65 centimeters of height for each additional month in age for children in Kalama.
+Slope: The slope of the given linear model is 0.65; so according to this linear model, we would expect an average increase of about 0.65 centimeters of height for each additional month of age for children in Kalama.

 Write a complete sentence that gives the meaning of the point (h,k), in the context of the data set.
-Point: The model goes through the point (24, 80); so, according to this linear model a 24 month old child is Kalama is, would be 80 cm tall.
+Point: This model goes through the point (24, 80); so according to this linear model a 24-month-old child in Kalama would be approximately 80 cm tall.

 Problem set 2-2

-1. Open up the Fathom file “Manatee deaths” and “Analyze the data”.
+1. Data Set: Manatee Deaths

 Use Motorboat registration (thousands) as the independent variable and manatee deaths as the dependent variable.

 “Analyze the data”.